Cubic equation: History

 In the 11th century, the Persian poet-mathematician, Omar Khayyam (1048–1131), made significant progress in the theory of cubic equations.
 In an early paper, he discovered that a cubic equation can have more than one solution and stated that it cannot be solved using compass and straightedge constructions.
 He also found a geometric solution.
 In his later work, the Treatise on Demonstration of Problems of Algebra, he wrote a complete classification of cubic equations with general geometric solutions found by means of intersecting conic sections.
+Khayyam made an attempt to come up with an algebraic formula for extracting cubic roots.
+He wrote: “We have tried to express these roots by algebra but have failed.
+It may be, however, that men who come after us will succeed.”

 In the 12th century, the Indian mathematician Bhaskara II attempted the solution of cubic equations without general success.
 However, he gave one example of a cubic equation: x^{3} + 12x = 6x^{2} + 35.
 In the 12th century, another Persian mathematician, Sharaf al-Dīn al-Tūsī (1135–1213), wrote the Al-Muʿādalāt (Treatise on Equations), which dealt with eight types of cubic equations with positive solutions and five types of cubic equations which may not have positive solutions.
-He used what would later be known as the "Ruffini-Horner method" to numerically approximate the root of a cubic equation.
+He used what would later be known as the Horner–Ruffini method to numerically approximate the root of a cubic equation.
 He also used the concepts of maxima and minima of curves in order to solve cubic equations which may not have positive solutions.
 He understood the importance of the discriminant of the cubic equation to find algebraic solutions to certain types of cubic equations.